OliverKKY/pltrs/README.md

 cd pltrs
 ```

-## Usage
+## Build

-To explore the basic functionality and witness the window creation, follow these steps:
+To explore the basic functionality and witness the window creation, follow these steps.
+But first make sure you have **Rust installed** and **virtual environment activated**.

 1.  **Build the Rust library and create the Python extension module** using `maturin --version`.
 Ensure you have `maturin` installed (`pip install maturin`).
 Run the following command in the project's root directory: